Please refer to our Key Dates page for the timetabled dates.

 Part II Results and Ranking

-We will write in October to parents of candidates with a breakdown of marks, the ranked position of the candidate and the lowest ranked position we have been able to offer to in the last few years.
+We will write to parents of candidates with a breakdown of marks, the ranked position of the candidate and the lowest ranked position we have been able to offer to in the last few years.
 These letters do not constitute an offer of a place at the School but are given for information purposes only and may be helpful to parents when making their child’s school application.
 Parents who wish to apply for a place at Dame Alice Owen’s School must include it as one of their preferences when making their child’s secondary transfer application via their home Local Authority.

 We would appreciate if you could refer to our comprehensive FAQs list before contacting the school with any further queries, as you may find the answer to your question here.
 This will enable our Admissions Officer and general office staff to deal with priority calls – thank you for your consideration.